shiversoftdev/t7patch/README.md

 Your stats will not transfer to your new account, and if you wish to retain stats you may need to resort to third party tools.
 ### Q: Does this patch work on Steam deck?
 Linux?
 A: As of 2.03, yes.
 Please use the Linux installation instructions.
 Thanks again to @InvoxiPlayGames for making this possible.
+### Q: Does this patch work on Mac?
+A: No, however, you can use [BO3MacFix by Emma](https://github.com/InvoxiPlayGames/BO3MacFix) which is fully compatible with network passwords, fixes custom maps, and allows crossplay between Mac and Windows players.
 ### Q: Can you make this patch compatible with other mod menus, cheats, or third party tools?
 A: No. The patch uses a lot of complicated techniques to patch the game that interfere with most third party tools.
 This is due to the fact that Black Ops III is heavily resistant to patching by non-official sources.
 Additionally, I consider it a bonus that cheaters must choose to play unprotected to the griefing mechanisms that they have used against the community for so long.
 ### Q: Does the patch work with custom maps?